justindomke/marbl/examples/singlenode_inference.md

 This is explained as follows:
 1. The first (and only) factor has `2` possible configurations, and these have a marginal probability of `0.119203` and `0.880797`

 Note that this makes sense.
-If we look at the original specification of the model, we could have calculated by hand that
+If we look at the original specification of the model, we could have calculated the probabilities by hand:

 ```
 p(x0=0)=exp(-1)/(exp(-1)+exp(+1))=0.119203